 Lauren Jodi Van Scoy, MD is board-certified in Internal Medicine, Pulmonary Medicine and Critical Care.
 She attended medical school and residency at Drexel University College of Medicine in Philadelphia, PA.
 After serving as Chief Medical Resident, she completed a Pulmonary and Critical Care fellowship where she served as Chief Fellow.
-During her residency and fellowship training, her book , which tells the personal stories of several of her patients as they struggle with end-of-life issues.
+During her residency and fellowship training, she completed her book, which tells the personal stories of several of her patients as they struggle with end-of-life issues.
 During that time she also created the Last Wish Compass, a guide that helps patients and families discuss and make decisions about critical end-of-life issues.

 Currently, Dr. Van Scoy is practices Pulmonary and Critical Care medicine and conducts research on end-of-life decision-making and communication.
 In 2015, she was awarded a Parker B. Francis Career Development award from the American Thoracic Society to conduct research on new methods of engaging individuals in having end-of-life conversations and measuring the quality of end-of-life communication.